UCSD-IPP/ECT-MST/README.md

 `ECT-MST` project repository: investigating the roles of aperiodic activity and slow oscillations in electroconvulsive therapy (ECT) and magnetic seizure therapy (MST) as a treatment for Major Depressive Disorder (MDD)

+Developed by Bradley Voytek team at UCSD.
+Led by Itay Hadas and Bradley Voytek

 [Preprint](https://www.medrxiv.org/content/10.1101/2023.01.11.23284450v1)

 ## Overview